browserengineering/book/book/text.md

 "on the line", not along their tops or bottoms.

 Let\'s dig deeper.
 Remember that in this code, `font_bi` is a 16-pixel Times.
 But `font.metrics` tells us that this "16 pixel" font is actually 22 pixels tall.
-This kind of misdirection is pretty common.
-The advertised pixel size describes the font\'s ascent, not its full size.
-Which for this font is 15 pixels; 16 pixels is how big the font "feels".
+That's because the advertised pixel size describes the font\'s ascent, not its full size... which for this font is 15 pixels.
+16 pixels is how big the font "feels"; this kind of misdirection is pretty common.
 It\'s like dress sizes.

 On the other hand, the `measure()` call tells you about the horizontal space the text takes up.
 This obviously depends on *what* text you\'re